Aliases for EPC1 Gene

 GeneCards Summary for EPC1 Gene

 EPC1 (Enhancer Of Polycomb Homolog 1) is a Protein Coding gene.
-Diseases associated with EPC1 include Adult T-Cell Leukemia.
+Diseases associated with EPC1 include Adult T-Cell Leukemia and Inflammatory Bowel Disease 1.
 Among its related pathways are Chromatin organization.
 Gene Ontology (GO) annotations related to this gene include histone acetyltransferase activity.
 An important paralog of this gene is EPC2.

 UniProtKB/Swiss-Prot Summary for EPC1 Gene